Emrecanbl/BLE-Tracker-Beacon/README.md

 #BLE Tracker Beacon

 ## Project Overview
-This project demonstrates a Bluetooth Low Energy (BLE) keychain device based on the nRF52840 SoC, designed to control a buzzer and provide status feedback through two RGB LEDs.
+This project demonstrates a Bluetooth Low Energy (BLE) keychain device based on the nRF52840 SoC, designed to control a buzzer and provide status feedback through RGB LEDs.
 The device includes:

 - A BLE service to control a buzzer, enabling the Find My Item feature.
 - A button service that can be extended to implement a Find My Phone feature.